-You can then use the git pull command to pull foo.txt from the master Git repository into your local Git repository.
+The git pull command without any options will pull every file from your master Git repository into your local Git branch.

 The prior command will return "Already up-to-date" if your the files in your local Git repository are the same revision as the files in the master Git repository.